 Quick Answer

-You can keep a pool closed indefinitely as long as it's properly winterized and maintained.
+You can keep a pool closed indefinitely as long as it's properly winterized and maintained, with adequate water levels maintained to prevent structural damage from hydrostatic pressure.
 Seasonal closures of 3-6 months require standard winterization procedures, while extended closures beyond 6 months need additional precautions including periodic water level checks, chemical testing, and cover maintenance.
 The key is preventing freeze damage, maintaining water chemistry balance, and protecting equipment.

 Seasonal Pool Closures (3-6 Months)